sergeshustoff/dikt/README.md

 ### `@ProvidesMembers`

 Indicates that all visible members of dependency returned from marked function or property can be used in dependency resolution.

+If dependency is available in a nested module it will be used from there instead of calling a constructor even if it's marked with `@InjectByConstructors` or implements `Injectable`.

 WARNING: This annotation doesn't work recursively.
 It means that any `@ProvidesMembers` annotations in other classes or files will be ignored when generation dependency resolution.